TapPay/tappay-ios-example/README.md

 ### 6. Create TPDMerchant for Apple Pay Merchant Information.
 ### 7. Create TPDConsumer for Apple Pay Consumer Information.
 According to isAmountPending setting to decide use deferred payment or not, default is false.
+According to isShowTotalAmount setting to decide Apple Pay total display amount or AMOUNT PENDING, default is true.
 ![](./amount_pending_en.png)
 ### 8. Create TPDCart for Apple Pay Cart Information.
 ### 9. Check Device Support Apple Pay.